Course Seminar Archive

 2) Honors students can take the course as a HONORS Research Course CRN 75175.
 HONR F498 or through an honor’s contract.

 3) The Individual Study option is available for graduate students and for any interested student who is NOT a Geography, NRM, or Honors student.
 Student interested in individual study will need to fill out a completed Individual Study Approval form with an attached syllabus to the Registrar’s Office with an Add/Drop or Registration form.
 Nonhonors students may also take HONR F498 with permission.
-Individual study approval forms are also available from the Office of Admissions and the Registrar.
+Individual study approval forms are also available from the Office of the Registrar.
 Have it signed by your instructor and department head from the department in which the course is being taught, and turn it in with your registration or add/drop form.
 Individual study course numbers end in -97.
-The Office of Admissions and the Registrar will assign the course reference number for an individual study course after you register for your other classes.
+The Office of the Registrar will assign the course reference number for an individual study course after you register for your other classes.